astrowonk/search_transcripts/README.md

 This module has two classes:

 * `LoadTranscripts`: This creates a sqlite database and [FTS5 virtual table](https://www.sqlite.org/fts5.html) from a folder of transcript files (`.vtt` or `.json` files).
-It creates longer chunks of text from the short transcript segments in the original file in order to make the text blocks searchable.
-It preservers the individual transcript segments in a separate database.
+It creates longer chunks of text (about 300 words each) from the short transcript segments in the original file in order to make the text blocks searchable.
+It preserves the individual transcript segments in a separate database.

 * `SearchTranscripts`: This is a python class that uses the Sqlite database to return a pandas dataframe of the top results for the search query.